slatedocs/slate/source/includes/reference/_recipients.md

 There are several validation URLs that make creating correct recipient accounts easier.
-These URLs are also included in fields provided by [Recipients.Requirements](#recipients-requirements) endpoint.
+These URLs are also included in fields provided by [Recipient Accounts.Requirements](#recipient-accounts-requirements) endpoint.

 **GBP**